LOOKING UP BASEBALL CARDS

 The freewheeling 1980s saw more companies join the card scene such as Fleer’s innovative use of glossy photo fronts and Nicerenu.
 Topps traded in their rectangular design for a rounder style in 1981.
 Color was also utilized more extensively compared to earlier decades dominated by black and white images on the fronts and backs.
 Rookie stars like Cal Ripken Jr. in 1981 and Dwight Gooden’s pitching dominance in 1984 marked the decade.
 Variations also became easier to miss, meaning meticulous cataloging is needed for completion’s sake.

-Read also: 1988 TOPPS BASEBALL CARDS PSA
+Read also: GEORGE BELL BASEBALL CARDS

 In the 1990s and 2000s, baseball card production increased exponentially with advertising inserts, parallel versions, memorabilia cards, and premium numbered issues.
 Powerful players defined this era from Barry Bonds to Ken Griffey Jr. Meanwhile, investment grew in vintage cardboard from the pre-war era to the 1970s.
 The advent of the internet let collectors easily research card specifications, checklists, and market prices – though unscrupulous sales inflated values temporarily in the late 1980s sports memorabilia bubble.